 I’ve got it.

-One of my 4 lovely daughters had a new boyfriend recently who I really thought I’d like, but after seeing some behavior that caught my attention I have decided I don’t.
+One of my 4 lovely daughters had a new boyfriend recently, who I really thought I’d like, but after seeing some behavior that caught my attention, I have decided I don’t like him.
 The thing is when your kids are adults you “supposedly” can’t/shouldn’t/don’t express any opinions about their friends because a) it’s none of your business b) they’d be angry and anyways chances are won’t heed your advice and c) because it is supposedly a bad idea.

 When trying to speak to yourself about one of your children, your unconscious mind can use any one of your children, your grandchildren, someone you look after, someone who reminds you of that child, etc. So my granddaughters in the dream can represent any of my kids.
 In fact, the issue is concerning my youngest daughter and so explains how in the dream it is Sophie, my youngest granddaughter who I am worried about saving.
 The metaphor matches precisely.